-Another public health crises like COVID-19 could disrupt a Partner's ability to carry on business in the ordinary course including by reducing their earnings, leading to an inability to pay Distributions to Alaris and a reduction in our revenues.
-In addition, the disruption to supply chains, overall market sentiment, credit rating, political and governmental reaction and risks to employee health and safety due to such health crises may result in a slowdown or temporary shutdown of the operations of our Partners or any of them.
+Another public health crisis like COVID-19 could disrupt a Partner's ability to carry on business in the ordinary course including by reducing their earnings, leading to an inability to pay Distributions to Alaris and a reduction in our revenues.
+In addition, the disruption to supply chains, overall market sentiment, credit rating, political and governmental reaction and risks to employee health and safety due to such health crisis may result in a slowdown or temporary shutdown of the operations of one or more of our Partners.